MarioWork/stock-management-system/README.md

 - - [ ] Add more fields to product (supplier, code/barcode identifier, user who created, brand, description)
 - - [ ] Add more fields to category (user who created)
 - - [ ] Add order options to get queries
+- - [ ] Centralize schemas (params/query/body should use the proper schema from userId etc instead always creating the same schema multiple times)